Summary: Minimum Necessary Issuance

 Ethereum's Monetary Policy is defined by the rewards that are paid out by the protocol at any given time.
-At time of writing, Ethereum's yearly network inflation is approximately 6.7% with 3 Ether per block and an additional 2.5 Ether per uncle block (plus fees) being rewarded to miners.
+Ethereum's current yearly network issuance is approximately 4.5% with 2 Ether per block and an additional 1.75 Ether per uncle block (plus fees) being rewarded to miners.

-As Ethereum is a decentralized network, the Monetary Policy can only be successfully modified if there is overwhelming consensus from the aforementioned stakeholders.
+As Ethereum is a decentralized network, the Monetary Policy cannot be successfully modified unless there is overwhelming consensus from the aforementioned stakeholders.
 Ethereum follows an off-chain governance process meaning that any and all decisions on changes to the network happen extra-protocol.

 As part of the Ethereum genesis block, initial contributors to Ethereum sale were allocated 60,000,000 Ether.
 Another 12,000,000 Ether was given to the development fund which was distributed among early contributors and the Ethereum Foundation.

-Block Reward Reductions Every block produced on the Ethereum network has an associated block reward which incentivizes miners to support the network.
-On top of the base block reward, miners that find an uncle blocks receive ~75% of the current block reward.
+Every block produced on the Ethereum network has an associated block reward which incentivizes miners to support the network.
+On top of the base block reward, miners that find an uncle block receive ~75% of the current block reward.
 This results in a growing supply of Ether across time.
 The history of the block reward are as follows:

-The Homestead fork in March 2016 saw a decrease in block times and therefore a temporarily increase in issuance rate.
+- The Homestead fork in March 2016 saw a decrease in block times and therefore a temporary increase in issuance rate.

-In mid 2017, a mechanism called the difficulty bomb (or "Ethereum Ice Age") started to kick in.
-This mean that difficulty of mining a block rose, therefore slowing down blocks.
+- In mid 2017, a mechanism called the difficulty bomb (or "Ethereum Ice Age") started to kick in.
+This meant that the difficulty of mining a block rose, therefore slowing down blocks.
 This resulted in a dramatic decrease in issuance rate.

-In late 2017, Byzantium fork was released which delayed the difficulty bomb and also reduced block rewards from 5 to 3.
+- In late 2017, the Byzantium fork was released which delayed the difficulty bomb and also reduced block rewards from 5 to 3.

 According to the current Eth 2.0 spec, issuance rate will be greatly reduced as a part of Proof of Stake.
 There will be a sliding scale between total amount of Ether at stake and annual interest earned by stakers.
 The current spec would produce the following annual interest and inflation numbers based on total network stake:

-There are three majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
+There are two majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
 They are: